-To be considered for a PMSD, the following criteria must be met:
+To be considered for a PMSD the following criteria must be met:

-- The roadway segment under consideration is a local/residential road or at a location of a change in roadway conditions (for example speed limit change or approach to a significant hazard such as a curve). - No more than two lanes (one lane per travel direction). - Posted speed limit of 35 mph or less. - Have an identified speeding problem or a safety-related location (accidents). - Average daily traffic of at least 1,000 vehicles per day. - Community support for the device(s) consisting of a petition reflecting the support of at least 51% of the impacted community.
+- The roadway segment under consideration is \local/residential or at a location of a change in roadway conditions (speed limit change for example). - No more than two lanes (one lane per travel direction). - Posted speed limit of 35 mph or less. - Have an identified speeding problem or a safety related location (accidents). - Average daily traffic of at least 1000 vehicles per day. - Community support for the device(s) consisting of a petition reflecting the support of at least 51% of the impacted community.
 In addition, all residents immediately adjacent to the proposed sign location(s) must have no objection.

-^{}A local residential street provides direct access to abutting residences (driveways) and provides mobility within the neighborhood.
+\A local residential street provides direct access to abutting residences (driveways) and provides mobility within the neighborhood.
 Traffic on these streets is expected to be entering or exiting residences.

-Safety-Related Locations
+Safety Related Locations

-Other non-residential locations deemed appropriate by the VDOT Regional Traffic Engineer such as to encourage compliance with advisory speed conditions or to address locations with identified speed or pedestrian related safety concerns can be considered for a PMSD.
-For safety-related concern locations, a PMSD can be considered on multilane roads and roads with posted speed limits above 35 mph.

-All PMSD signs require VDOT approval and are installed within state right-of-way under a VDOT permit.
+Other non-residential locations deemed appropriate by the VDOT Regional Traffic Engineer such as to encourage compliance for advisory speed conditions (at a curve etc.) or to address locations with identified, speed-related safety concerns can be considered for a PMSD.
+For safety related concern locations, a PMSD can be considered on roads with posted speed limits up to 35 mph.
+All PMSD signs require VDOT approval and are installed within state right of way under a VDOT permit.

-Factors to consider when selecting a suitable PMSD location for both residential traffic calming and pedestrian or safety-related situations include but are not limited to:
+Factors to consider when selecting a suitable PMSD location for both residential traffic calming and safety related situations include road geometrics, line of sight considerations, overhead tree canopy in order for sunlight to charge the solar panels and other factors that may impact the PMSD performance.

-- road geometrics

-- line of sight considerations

-- overhead tree canopy in order for sunlight to charge the solar panels

-- overhead utilities

-- other factors that may impact the PMSD performance